eshamow/tse-module-nimbus/README.md

 New users can get started with a config provided by their company or team.

-## Volatility Note ##

-This module is in early development and everything is subject to change.
-That includes the module name.
-This subcommand this module provides has previously been called by many other names including `puppet singleton`, `puppet workstation`, `puppet solo`, and `puppet aio`.
-Currently it is called `puppet nimbus`, which is intended to be a codename which does not convey any particular function other than serving as an identifier.

-## Known Issues ##

-Puppet code containing file resources with source parameters set to puppet:// URIs do not work.
-This is a bug that needs to be resolved in the nimbus module.

 ## Examples ##

 ### Basic ###